yzh503/yzh503.github.io/_posts/2015-08-19-Kali-installation-tips-for-MBP-2015.markdown

 ###Summary
-Note that this post is mainly for Macbook pro 2015 this specific model.
-However, the network part also applies to any linux installation on the computers with same ethernet card.
-The reason why kali boot loader freezes on MBP 2015 is unknown.
+Note that the booting problem is only reported with Macbook pro 2015 this specific model.
+The reason why Kali boot loader freezes on MBP 2015 is unknown.
 There is no enough detailed information about early boot process and Kali boot loader.
-I'm not sure if something is missing in Kali, or Macbook got something new that conflicts with Kali boot loader, or it's some other mysterous problems.
-The only thing that we know is that Kali boot loader could not be properly loaded without another bootable linux USB drive.
+I'm not sure if anything is missing in Kali, or MBP 2015 got something new that conflicts with Kali boot loader, or it's some other mysterious problems.
+The only thing that we know is that Kali boot loader could not be properly loaded without another bootable linux USB drive plugged in.
 I'll write another post to analyse.